 Phase 1 of the 2012 CBT LPA was planned to be an extension of The Wave streetcar from Andrews Avenue just north of SE 17 th Street to the Fort Lauderdale-Hollywood International Airport and Port Everglades.
 A draft Environmental Assessment (EA) was prepared and submitted to the Federal Transit Administration (FTA) for review in 2016.
 However, once funding for The Wave was withdrawn, Phase 1 of the CBT Study project was also placed on hold.

 In 2018, Broward County voters approved a one percent sales tax that established a dedicated local funding source for transportation improvements, including transit operations and maintenance.
 As a result, the FDOT and the project partners have decided to continue with the CBT efforts by focusing on the 3.8-mile Broward Boulevard corridor.
-The purpose of the CBT Study is to provide a premium transit service that will improve mobility, offer an alternative to single-occupant vehicles, and provide convenient access to major destinations in central Broward County.
+For more information about the Broward Boulevard corridor study, please visit that project website at browardblvdtransitstudy.com

 The Broward Boulevard corridor has many transportation opportunities as well as many challenges.
 The following is a sampling of the corridor issues that will be considered as a part of the BBPT Study project development activities: